Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

 But if, for whatever reason, you get unhemmed jeans that you need to get altered, you’ll quickly see everyone online saying the only way to get nice jeans hemmed is with a vintage chain stitch machine.

 You do not have to.
-You can just go to your local dry cleaners.
+You can just go to your local dry cleaners to get them hemmed like anything else.

-Although it’s actually a little easier to unravel, the main reason guys like the chain stitch is because it makes the fades along the stitches at the bottom of the legs a little wavier.
+The main reason so many guys like the chain stitch is because it makes the fades along the stitches at the bottom of the legs a little wavier.
+Chain stitches are also a bit less likely to unravel, but when they unravel, the whole thread will start unspooling out of your jeans.

 Don’t give yourself the headache or the expense.
 Just get them hemmed the normal way, it does not matter.

-7. Raw Denim Shrinks and Stretches With Wear (If It’s 100% Cotton)
+8. Raw Denim Shrinks and Stretches With Wear

 - Denim will be smaller after a wash and looser once it’s time to wash.

-- Expect about an inch of permanent stretch between buying it at the store and wearing it a few times.
+- Expect about an inch of permanent stretch at the waist between buying it at the store and wearing it a few times.

-- The amount a denim stretches depends on the fabric and model; research yours on Reddit and with the vendor.
+- The amount a denim stretches depends on the fabric; research yours on Reddit and with the vendor.

 - If your denim is described as unsanforized, it will shrink significantly and permanently on its first wash.